 - Check with your college or university about funding.
 Make sure your current scholarship covers study abroad programs and experiences as well.
 You may also be able to get special funding for studying abroad through your school.
 Or you may check the financial aid options offered by a third-party program before you enroll.

 - Next, look for scholarships outside of your school.
 Some scholarship programs give away tuition money worth hundreds or thousands of dollars.
 You just need to apply and check out their eligibility requirements.
 There are many other scholarships that you can find by doing some research.

 - And, more good news: Many countries offer free or very affordable tuition rates to students considering attending a foreign university.
 Germany, Iceland, and Norway are countries where students can enroll in universities without paying a penny intuition.
 College can also be attended for about 1,500 euros a year in Austria, Greece, and Hungary.

 You learn a few words and phrases no matter where you are, even if you don’t study the language.
 Foreigners are appreciated when they speak the local language, making integrating into society a little easier.
-Explore the city, go for walks, and talk to locals and learn about the city.
-It will only be a matter of time when you’d feel right at home in your new foreign city.
+Explore the city, go for walks, talk to locals and learn about the city.
+It will only be a matter of time before you’d feel right at home in your new foreign city.
 Many students live with host families.

 Paperwork and Requirements

 The experience of studying abroad is exhilarating.
 Nonetheless, before you fly, you have to do some tedious paperwork.
 Check out your program’s requirements ahead of time so you’re prepared.
 Here are some general things to expect: